Lagrangian mechanics: Kinetic and potential energies

 is the total energy of the system.
 The kinetic and potential energies still change as the system evolves, but the motion of the system will be such that their sum, the total energy, is constant.
 This is a valuable simplification, since the energy E is a constant of integration that counts as an arbitrary constant for the problem, and it may be possible to integrate the velocities from this energy relation to solve for the coordinates.
-In the case the velocity or kinetic energy or both depends on time, then the energy is not conserved.